 The distinction of Honorary Life Member may be conferred for special or long service in connection with table tennis in Cornwall.

 The distinction shall be conferred only at a General Meeting of the Association and candidates shall be nominated only by the Committee.

 The Association may have Vice-Presidents who shall pay an annual subscription which shall not be less than the amount to be decided by the Annual General Meeting of the Association each year.

 24. ALTERATION OF THE CONSTITUTION.

-4. No resolution alteration the Constitution shall be declared carried unless at least three-fifths of the total votes cast are in favour of the resolution.
+No resolution altering the Constitution shall be declared carried unless at least three-fifths of the total votes cast are in favour of the resolution.